prashant1k99/compactor/README.md

 - [x] Determine the frequency of every character in the input file.

-- [ ] Build a binary tree from the frequency
+- [x] Build a binary tree from the frequency

-- [ ] Generate a prefix code table from the tree
+- [x] Generate a prefix code table from the tree

-- [ ] Encode the text using code table.
+- [x] Encode the text using code table.

-- [ ] Encode the tree - we'll need to include this in this in the output file so we can decode it.
+- [x] Encode the tree - we'll need to include this in this in the output file so we can decode it.

-- [ ] Write the encoded tree and text to an output file.
+- [x] Write the encoded tree and text to an output file.

+- [ ] Add the description function

 - [ ] Gloss-up the application using Charm tools